 Wat Chang Lom is known for its beautiful architecture and historical importance, dating back to the Sukhothai era, which was from the 13th to 15th centuries.
 It reflects the impressive artistic and cultural achievements of this period.
 The temple is distinctive for its chedi (stupa), which is designed in the shape of a lotus flower.
 The chedi is surrounded by 39 elephant sculptures, symbolizing strength and stability.
 You will be spoiled for choice as to which elephant you would like to photograph, some more impressive than others.

 Wat Chang Lom is situated within the larger Sukhothai Historical Park, a UNESCO World Heritage Site, which contains numerous ancient ruins and temples from the Sukhothai Kingdom, including the beautiful Wat Si Chum.
 The temple grounds are well maintained.
 The temple site has undergone restoration efforts to preserve its historical and cultural value, allowing visitors to appreciate its beauty and significance.
-The temple demonstrates the blending of local and Khmer architectural styles, showcasing influences from neighboring regions while maintaining local traditions.
+Wat Chang Lom demonstrates the blending of local and Khmer architectural styles, showcasing influences from neighboring regions while maintaining local traditions.

 Taking less than an hour to explore, the ideal time to visit the temple would be just before sunset, allowing time to wander around and capture some lovely photos during the golden hour, after which you can retreat to your hotel in Sukhothai and enjoy an evening cocktail.

-During my first visit to Sukhothai I stayed at Legendha Sukhothai Historical Park Resort.
-You are welcome to start your reservation with booking.com or with Agoda.
-Otherwise consider one of the following other accommodation options below.
+During my first visit to Sukhothai I stayed at Legendha Sukhothai Resort.
+Book your accommodation at Legendha Sukhothai Hotel.
+Otherwise consider one of the accommodation options in Sukhothai by clicking in the box below.

 Consider reading other posts on Thailand by Two Passports Packed.